By Sharon Biggs Waller

 Optional Toppings and Flavorings

-- Coconut, chopped nuts (such as hazelnuts, pecans, or almonds), chopped dried cherries, or sprinkles.
+- Coconut, chopped nuts, chopped dried cherries, or sprinkles.
 Any flavoring, such as maple, mint, coconut or cherry.

 If want to dip your creations in chocolate: